rrodwell/NodeJSONFormatter/README.md

 >> node run.js command

 The new JSON files created by the program will be saved to the "Output" folder within the project.
-If the a new file is named the same as a previously generated file, the previous file will be overwritten by the program.
+If the new file is named the same as a previously generated file, the previous file will be overwritten by the program.

-If the program is successful, a message stating "File has been created" will be printed to the console.
+If the program is successful, a message stating "File has been created" will be printed to the console to let the user know when once it has finished.